 The financial health of our distributors is important to our success.
 Economic conditions may adversely impact the financial health of one or more of our distributors.
-This could result in the inability of distributors to finance the purchase of our products or cause the distributors to delay payment of their obligation to us and increase our credit risk.
-If the financial health of our distributors impairs their performance and we are unable to secure alternate distributors, our financial condition and results of operations may be negatively impacted.
+This could result in the inability of distributors to finance or pay for the purchase of our products or cause the distributors to delay payment of their obligation to us and increase our credit risk.
+We have significant outstanding receivables with our top distributors.
+If the financial health of our distributors impairs their performance and we are unable to secure alternate distributors, or if one or more of our distributors fails to pay its receivables, our financial condition and results of operations may be negatively impacted.